jsdelivrbot/reactjs-emotion-api/README.md

 To run:
   - download the source codes (node modules dependency are already provided)
-  - enter 'npm start' in the command line
+  - navigate to the app directory and enter 'npm start' in CLI
   - click the Play button